alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 ## What is npm?

+NPM has three components.
+These components consist of

+1. the npm website,
+2. the Command Line Interface (CLI), and
+3. an online database of public and private packages called the **npm registry**

 npm is an online registry for open-source node.js projects, modules, resources, etc. You can find it at <http://npmjs.org>.